These are the classes I currently teach

 Everything necessary for taking great smartphone pictures will be addressed, including:

 A very complete handout will be distributed on arrival.
 It contains lots of information and will greatly simplify the process of understanding what’s being taught in class.
-You’ll also find it quite useful for review after the class ends.
+You’ll also find it quite useful for review after you get home.

 Take Great Videos with your Smartphone